 The millennial spirit shows in Shift’s own presentation.
 Scenes are swift, paced for the attention-deficit.
 Characters are shown listlessly scrolling through social media.
 Early in the film, in one such scene, Estela comes across a meme redefining Y.O.L.O.: “you only live online.”
 Indeed, a substantial amount of dialogue is delivered in this film in the form of online conversations.
 More than a gimmick, this presentation is integral to Shift’s milieu.
 The chats are not always minor, one-to-one conveyances.
 Estela at one point juggles between several chat windows; while she is occupied with responding to Trevor, another one of her contacts notices how sluggish her replies are coming.
 This is plot progression and character development in cyberspace, realistically portrayed on film.

 The millennial spirit is also there in Shift’s myopic lensing; we often watch Estela and Trevor in close-ups.
-The cinematography is focused, almost self-absorbed and rarely taking note of its wide surroundings, as if to suggest that its characters are all we need to see, that their conflicts are all that we need to study.
+The cinematography is focused, almost self-absorbed and rarely taking note of its wide surroundings, as if to suggest that its characters are all we need to see, that their conflicts are all we need to study.
 When the film breaks this formula, it often gives us meaningful shots, like when Estela meets Trevor after a long absence: the two facing each other in profile, with a glass window included in the frame, but the reflection on the glass capturing only Estela, alone.

 The motif of short-sightedness extends to Estela’s treatment of her family.
 Her mother calls several times, but is always unseen.
 Her young sister comes to live with her, but this sister is largely ignored.
 While Estela deals with her personal troubles, she unintentionally pushes her family out of the frame.